Marine who criticized Afghanistan withdrawal pleads guilty

 CAMP LEJEUNE, N.C.
 (AP) — A former Marine battalion commander pleaded guilty Thursday to charges including conduct unbecoming an officer after he complained about the U.S. withdrawal from Afghanistan in online videos that made him well-known in conservative political circles.

-Lt.
-Col. Stuart Scheller entered the plea to charges also including failure to obey order or regulation during the court-martial at Camp Lejeune in North Carolina, his attorney Tim Parlatore said in a text message.
-A sentencing hearing was scheduled to follow the morning proceedings, Parlatore said.
+During the court-martial at Camp Lejeune in North Carolina, Lt.
+Col. Stuart Scheller entered the plea to charges that also include failure to obey order or regulation, his attorney Tim Parlatore said in a text message.
+A sentencing hearing followed the morning proceedings.

+Speaking on his own behalf, Scheller told a judge he made his comments “because I thought it was in the best long-term interest of the Marine Corps,” The Daily News of Jacksonville reported.

+Scheller said he went public instead of through “the proper channels” because, otherwise, his complaints would not have been heard by the commandant of the Marine Corps, the U.S. secretary of defense or American public.

 In an Aug.
 26 video posted on Facebook, Scheller said he was willing to risk his career to call out military leaders regarding the withdrawal from Afghanistan after 13 U.S. troops were killed in Kabul.